Namratabbdcs/Django_Applications/food_delivery/README.md

     - Username: delivery_boy
     - password: password

-# API Functions - We can use the below API's t perform the task
+# API Functions - We can use the below API's to perform the task

 #### 1. add_order

 - Request: We can add the order in database using this API.
     -Ref:

         - http://127.0.0.1:8000/api/v1/add_order?order_no=1a&title=noodles&status=free&priority=medium&task=declined

 #### 1. get_details